-Verint[®] Systems Inc. (together with its consolidated subsidiaries, "Verint", the "Company", "we", "us", and "our", unless the context indicates otherwise) is a global leader in Actionable Intelligence[®] solutions and value-added services.
-Our solutions enable organizations of all sizes to make more timely and effective decisions to improve enterprise performance and make the world a safer place.
-More than 10,000 organizations in over 150 countries - including over 85 percent of the Fortune 100 - use Verint Actionable Intelligence solutions to capture, distill, and analyze complex and underused information sources, such as voice, video, and unstructured text.
+Verint Systems Inc. (together with its consolidated subsidiaries, "Verint", the "Company", "we", "us", and "our", unless the context indicates otherwise) is a global leader in Actionable Intelligence® solutions.
+Our portfolio of Enterprise Intelligence SolutionsTM and Security Intelligence SolutionsTM helps organizations Make Big Data ActionableTM through the ability to capture, analyze and act on large volumes of rich, complex, and often underused information sources-such as voice, video, and unstructured text.
+With Verint solutions and value-added services, organizations of all sizes can make more timely and effective decisions.
+Today, more than 10,000 organizations in over 150 countries, including over 80 percent of the Fortune 100, count on Verint solutions to improve enterprise performance and make the world a safer place.

-In the enterprise intelligence market, our workforce optimization and voice of the customer solutions help organizations enhance customer service operations in contact centers, branches, and back-office environments to increase customer satisfaction, reduce operating costs, identify revenue opportunities, and improve profitability.
-In the security intelligence market, our communications and cyber intelligence, video and situation intelligence, and public safety solutions help government and commercial organizations in their efforts to protect people and property and neutralize terrorism and crime.
+In the enterprise intelligence market, our customer-centric workforce optimization and voice of the customer solutions help organizations enhance customer service operations in contact centers, branches, and back-office environments to help increase customer satisfaction, reduce operating costs, identify revenue opportunities, and improve profitability.
+In the security intelligence market, our communications and cyber intelligence, video and situation intelligence, and public safety solutions help government and commercial organizations in their efforts to protect people and property, and neutralize terrorism and crime.

 We have established leadership positions in both the enterprise intelligence and security intelligence markets by leveraging our core competency in developing highly scalable, enterprise-class solutions with advanced, integrated analytics for both unstructured and structured information.
-Our innovative solutions are developed by approximately 1,000 employees and contractors in research and development, representing approximately one-third of our total headcount, and are evidenced by more than 520 patents and patent applications worldwide, including over 60 allowed or granted patents worldwide for the year ended January 31, 2012.
-We offer a range of customer services, from initial implementation to consulting to ongoing maintenance and support, to maximize the value our customers receive from our Actionable Intelligence solutions and allow us to extend our customer relationships.
+Our innovative solutions are developed by more than 1,000 employees and contractors in research and development worldwide, representing approximately one-third of our total workforce.
+Our innovation is evidenced by more than 570 patents and patent applications worldwide, including 60 U.S. patents allowed or granted during the year ended January 31, 2013.
+We offer a range of customer services-from initial implementation, to consulting and training, to ongoing customer support and maintenance-to help maximize the value our customers receive from our Actionable Intelligence solutions and allow us to extend our customer relationships.